area17/twill/docs/.sections/getting-started/configuration.md

 #### File library

-The `file_library` configuration array in `config/twill.php` allows you to provide Twill with your configuration for the file library disk, endpoint type and others options depending on your endpoint type.
+The `file_library` configuration array in `config/twill.php` allows you to provide Twill with your configuration for the file library disk, endpoint type and other options depending on your endpoint type.
 Most options can be controlled through environment variables, as you can see in the default configuration provided:

 ```php
 <?php